Dennehey/MinecraftTeamHardcore/README.md

 # Install Instructions

 Follow https://www.spigotmc.org/wiki/buildtools/, pull this repo into your folder, launch start_server.bat, then launch the powershell script from inside powershell

+# NOTE
+This process uses the command "Stop-Process -Name "java" -Force"

+If you're someone who is running multiple instances, or has other things running Java, that command may do exactly as advertised on the wrong thing